 The walkthrough will take you through the key differences between Nougat and Marshmallow and that will help you get familiar with the changes coming aboard your Nougat update.
 The more comfortable you are ahead of your release the better.

-You'll also want to get familiar with Samsung's version of Nougat as it comes with some major tweaks to the user interface, some new modes, and a whole lot more.
+You'll also want to get familiar with Samsung's version of Nougat because it comes with some major tweaks to the user interface, some new modes, and a whole lot more.

-If you own a Galaxy S7 or Galaxy S7 Edge, take a look at our list of reasons to and not to install Nougat on your device.
+Furthermore, if you own a Galaxy S7 or Galaxy S7 Edge you'll want to take a look at our list of reasons to and not to install Nougat on your device.